uppsala-makerspace/laser_cutter_guide/docs/lessons/7_extinguish_fire_as_operator.md

 - Test that the head of the match will indeed be hit by the laser, using the 'Frame' functionality

-Find an operator to be responsible for starting the laser.
+Find a controller.
 You will be responsible for extinguishing the fire!

 ## Exercise 1: dry run

 The first exercise is a dry run of what needs to be done:

+- Do the regular safety procedure
-- The operator says: 'laser started'
+- You say: 'laser started'
-- The operator says: 'fire'
+- You say: 'fire'
+- You pretend to click 'Stop' in LightBurn
-- The operator opens the enclosure
+- You open the enclosure
 - You pretend to extinguish the fire

-## Exercise 2: demonstration by operator

-In the second exercise, the operator shows how this must be done:

-- The operator follows the regular procedure for starting the laser and starts the laser
-- When the first starts, the operator says: 'fire'
-- The operator turns off the laser, opens the enclosure and extinguishes the fire

-## Exercise 3: for real
+## Exercise 2: for real

-In the third exercise, you will extinguish the fire
+In the second exercise, you will extinguish the fire

-- The operator follows the regular procedure for starting the laser and starts the laser
+- Do the regular safety procedure
+- Start the laser and say: 'laser started'
-- When the first starts, the operator says: 'fire'
+- When the first starts, you say: 'fire'
-- The operator turns off the laser and opens the enclosure
+- In LightBurn, you click on 'Stop'
+- You open the procedure
 - You extinguish the fire

 ## Exam

-Do exercise 3 without errors.
+Do exercise 2 without errors.